cjungmann/recnodb/README.md

 project intends to provide a solution, for non-BDB database engines, for the role of a **data table** as I defined it above.

+## Hare-brained Ideas Section

+Despite my ignorance about what exactly is *unit-testing*, I am experimenting with an idea for managing some test through the *Makefile*.
+See below at [Unit Testing](#Unit%20Testing).

 ## Design Intentions

 I haven't written any code yet, so this is a preview.